 - Offline configuration status checks to prevent tampering

 - Ability to apply role-based controls to individual users

 What is Enterprise Mobility Management (EMM)?

 Enterprise mobility management is a solution (or combination of solutions) that is designed to centralize the management, configuration, and security of devices used in an organization.

 EMM is sometimes conflated with mobile device management (MDM) or mobile application management (MAM).
 However, MDM and MAM are usually components of an EMM solution rather than the whole solution.
 To explain it another way, MDM and MAM are like the cylinders in a car engine—they’re critical components and the engine (EMM solution) wouldn’t work without them, but they’re not the whole engine.

-EMM platforms gather all of these mobility management tools into a single, easy-to-manage solution.
+EMM platforms gather all of these mobility management tools into one solution.